Complications from the Misuse of Laxatives and Diuretics

 Treatment for Laxative Dependency

 The only treatment for laxative and diuretic misuse is cessation.
-There is no medical benefit to tapering off laxatives, as ongoing exposure may cause ongoing damage to the nerves that contributes to the cathartic colon mentioned above.
+There is no medical benefit to tapering off laxatives, as ongoing exposure may cause ongoing damage to the nerves that contributes to the cathartic colon.
 Because of a patient’s dependence on laxatives, they may experience constipation.
 If constipation lasts for more than three days, a short course of a non-stimulating laxative combined with oral fluids should be used.

 Daily polyethylene glycol, an osmotic laxative taken by mouth, should be started as soon as the patient stops taking stimulating laxatives.
 Occasionally, patients might require a glycerin suppository shortly after they stop taking laxatives.
 In rare instances, stronger laxatives may need to be used but this should only be done while monitored under a doctor’s care.